 During August-December 2006, scientists of the U.S. National Marine Fisheries Service (NMFS) conducted the latest in a series of research cruises under the Stenella Abundance Research (STAR) project.
 The primary objective of the multi-year study is to investigate trends in population size of the dolphins that have been taken as incidental catch by the purse-seine fishery in the EPO.
 Data on cetacean distribution, herd size, and herd composition were collected from the large-scale line-transect surveys to estimate dolphin abundance.
+Oceanographic data are collected to characterize habitat and its variation over time.
+Data on distribution and abundance of prey fishes and squids, seabirds, and marine turtles further characterize the ecosystem in which these dolphins live.
 The 2006 survey covered the same areas and used the same methods as past surveys.
-Data from the 2006 survey produced new abundance estimates, and previous data were reanalyzed to produce revised estimates for 10 dolphin species and/or stocks in the EPO between 1986 and 2006.
+Data from the 2006 survey produced new abundance estimates, and previous data were re-analyzed to produce revised estimates for 10 dolphin species and/or stocks in the EPO between 1986 and 2006.
 The 2006 estimates for northeastern offshore spotted dolphins were somewhat greater, and for eastern spinner dolphins substantially greater, than the estimates for 1998-2000.
 Estimates of population growth for these two depleted stocks and the depleted coastal spotted dolphin stock may indicate they are recovering, but the western-southern offshore spotted dolphin stock may be declining.
-The 1998-2006 abundance estimates for coastal spotted, whitebelly spinner, and rough-toothed (Steno bredanensis) dolphins showed an increasing trend, while those for the striped (S. coeruleoalba), short-beaked common (Delphinus delphis), bottlenose (Tursiops truncatus), and Risso's (Grampus griseus) dolphins were generally similar to previous estimates obtained with the same methods.
+The 1998-2006 abundance estimates for coastal spotted, whitebelly spinner, and roughtoothed (Steno bredanensis) dolphins showed an increasing trend, while those for the striped (S. coeruleoalba), short-beaked common (Delphinus delphis), bottlenose (Tursiops truncatus), and Risso's (Grampus griseus) dolphins were generally similar to previous estimates obtained with the same methods.

 Scientists of the NMFS have made estimates of the abundances of several other species of marine mammals based on data from research cruises made between 1986 and 2000 in the EPO.
 The STAR 2003 and 2006 cruises will provide further estimates of abundance of these mammals.
 Of the species not significantly affected by the tuna fishery, short-finned pilot whales (Globicephala macrorhynchus) and three stocks of common dolphins showed increasing trends in abundance during that 15-year period.
 The apparent increased abundance of these mammals may have caused a decrease in the carrying capacity of the EPO for other predators that overlap in diet, including spotted dolphins.
-Bryde's whales
+Bryde's whales (Balaenoptera edeni) also increased in estimated abundance, but there is very little diet overlap between these baleen whales and the upper-level predators impacted by the fisheries.
+The abundance estimates for sperm whales (Physeter macrocephalus) tended to decrease during 1986-2000.